-At your meeting, discuss your narrations and the answers to these questions.
+At your meeting, discuss your narrations and the answers to the above questions.

 Be sure to allow time for fellowship and questions.
-Generally, our group fellowships as we eat before the discussion portion of the meeting begins.
-After the discussion, the floor is open for any other questions.
+After the discussion time, open the floor for any other questions.
 This allows those who need to leave to do so and others to stay and chat longer or ask and answer questions.

 Need help establishing your own support group?